-Axel completed his PhD in the Pask Lab examining the loci that contribute to convergent skull evolution between the extinct marsupial thylacine and placental canids.
+Axel completed his PhD in the Pask Lab in 2019 examining convergent skull evolution between the extinct marsupial thylacine and placental canids.

-Now, Axel is undertaking a post-doc in the Pask Lab continuing our thylacine research, and perusing his own research interests of skull development and evolution between mammals.
+Now, Axel is back as post-doc in the Pask Lab continuing our thylacine research, and perusing his own research interests of skull development and evolution between mammals.